 Ease of Grabbing

-At $26 per, the LiveWires are pretty expensive.
-The hot-forged technique that lets them be pretty light for their size no doubt adds to the price, and we're sure stitching on that logo jacks the cost up too.
+At $26 per draw, the LiveWires are pretty expensive.
+The hot-forged technique that lets them be pretty light for their size no doubt adds to the price.
 The Petzl Spirit Express gives you the same great quality and performance for "only" $24 a draw.
 That's not much savings, but it adds up if you're buying 12 of them!

 The Black Diamond LiveWire Quickdraw is an excellent choice for sport climbing.
-We like clipping it much more than the standard wiregate carabiner on the Black Diamond FreeWire, our Best Buy winner.
+We like clipping it much more than the standard wiregate carabiner on the Black Diamond FreeWire.
 Some people even preferred it over the Petzl Spirit, particularly if they used the thumb-clipping technique.
 While the Spirit ultimately won our Editors' Choice award (and are also a little less expensive), this is still a great draw and it could be the perfect one for you.

 Ad-free.
 Influence-free.
 Powered by Testing.